mrtazz/gtd-couch/README.md

 couchapp for getting things done

 ## Motivation
-All GTD todo managers are overly complex or don't do useful syncing.
+All GTD todo managers are overly complex or don't do useful syncing (read: No OTA sync in Things.app).
 CouchDB is simple and does replication so it seems like a perfect match.

-(Original motivation: No OTA sync in Things.app)

 ## Deployment
 - go to [http://www.couchone.com/get](http://www.couchone.com/get) and get a